qwangmsk/Melanoma-Detect/README.md

 # Melanoma-Detect

-## Project objective
+##

-To evaluate the performance of the newly released GPT-5 for melanoma detection.
+The objective of this project is to evaluate the performance of the newly released GPT-5 for melanoma detection.

 ## System setup